zensoup/fhirbug/docs/quickstart.rst

 ==========

-This section contains a brief example of creating a simple application using fhirball.
-It's goal is to give the reader a general idea of how fhirball works, not to provide them with in-depth knowledge about it.
+This section contains a brief example of creating a simple application using fhirbug.
+It's goal is to give the reader a general idea of how fhirbug works, not to provide them with in-depth knowledge about it.

 For a more detailed guide check out the :ref:`overview` and the :ref:`api` docs.